NTIA/sigmf-ns-scos/README.md

 |`steerable`|false|boolean|N/A|Defines if the antenna is steerable or not.|
 |`mobile`|false|boolean|N/A|Defines is the antenn is mobile or not.|

-##### Data Extraction Unit Object (DEU)
+##### DataExtractionUnit Object (DEU)
-The Data Extraction Unit object requires the following additional name/value pairs
+The DataExtractionUnit object requires the following additional name/value pairs

 |name|required|type|unit|description|
 |----|--------------|-------|-------|-----------|